 - 7.1 The Clinical Governance Committee reports directly to Fife NHS Board.
-Minutes of the Committee are presented to the Board by the Committee Chair, who provides a report, on an exception basis, on any particular issues which the Committee wishes to draw to the Board's attention. - 7.2 Each Committee of the Board will scrutinise the Corporate Risks aligned to that Committee on a bi-monthly basis.
+Minutes of the Committee are presented to the Board by the Committee Chair, who also provides an assurance report on the matters considered at the Committee and highlights, on any particular issues which the Committee wishes to draw to the Board's attention. - 7.2 Each Committee of the Board will scrutinise the Corporate Risks aligned to that Committee on a bi-monthly basis.